icopy-site/awesome/docs/awesome/awesome-jquery.md

 * [Twitter](https://twitter.com/jquery) - Official news and updates from the jQuery team on Twitter.

+## Alternatives

+*Alternative implementations of jQuery API.*

+* [cash](https://github.com/kenwheeler/cash) - small jQuery alternative for modern browsers.
+Includes all API with deliberate exception for ajax.
+* [Zepto](https://zeptojs.com/) - small jQuery alternative, which includes ajax, effects and additional utilities.
+* [jBone](http://jbone.js.org/) - jQuery implementation to use with Backbone.
+Supports only subset of API which is required for Backbone to work.
+Can be a byte-saver if you don't intend to use jQuery directly, but have Backbone in your project.

 ## Looking for more lists like this?